kloptops/Portmaster-rlvm/README.md

     scons --puresdl --release

-At the get the `build/rlvm` file at the end.
+At the end, the `build/rlvm` file is what you want.

 # TODO:

-- [ ] Auto detect which games are found in the games directory, bring up a list if there is more than 1 game detected.
+- [x] Auto detect which games are found in the games directory, bring up a list if there is more than 1 game detected.
+- [ ] Add option to add a launch script in the ports folder, for direct launching of the game, so info can be scraped.
 - [ ] Write installation instructions.
 - [ ] Write better info
+- [ ] Fix HD games
-- [ ] Figure out controls.
+- [x] Figure out controls.
-- [ ] Figure out why menus are crashing.
+- [x] Figure out why menus are crashing.

+# Thanks

+A special thanks to the excellent folks on the [AmberELEC discord](https://discord.com/invite/R9Er7hkRMe), and HyperActiv for getting the idea of this working stuck in my head, and Cebion for testing and encouragement.

+Also thanks to [Christian Haitian](https://github.com/christianhaitian) for the excellent work with [PortMaster](https://github.com/christianhaitian/PortMaster) (and PortMaster.sh which I used heavily to get the dialog stuff to work!).